Efe Obada

-Efe Obada (born April 13, 1992) is a Nigerian-British gridiron football defensive end for the Washington Commanders of the National Football League (NFL).
-He was raised in the Netherlands and England and was the first player to go straight from a European football league to the NFL.
-Obada has been a member of the London Warriors, Dallas Cowboys, Kansas City Chiefs, Atlanta Falcons, Carolina Panthers, and Buffalo Bills.
+Efe Obada (born 13 April 1992) is a British-Nigerian American football defensive end.
+He first played at an amateur level for the London Warriors of the BAFA National Leagues, later for the NFL's Dallas Cowboys, Kansas City Chiefs, Atlanta Falcons, Carolina Panthers, Buffalo Bills and the Washington Commanders.

-Early years
+Early life

-Born in Nigeria, Obada and his family later moved to the Netherlands.
-At the age of 10, he and his sister were trafficked into England and were left homeless as soon as they arrived in London.
+Obada was born on 13 April 1992, in Lagos, the economic and entertainment capital of Nigeria.
+He and his family later moved to the Netherlands.
+At the age of 10, he and his sister were trafficked into London, and were left homeless when they arrived.
 They initially slept in an office block before living in 10 different foster homes.
 He eventually began work as a security guard at Grace Foods in Welwyn Garden City.